ryanbakker/python-intro/neural_networks/notes.md

 shown the same selected data to the value epochs is set.
 We do this as changing the order of data shown to the model will influence how it trains.
 Giving more variety and better accuracy when training.

+## Text Classification

+### Embedding Layer

+In this project we use an embedding layer where for this case will be 10,000 word vectors in a dimensional space.
+With each vector representing a word in the data.
+On creating the layer or vectors, they will have random coordinates.
+Comparing two words can be understood by looking at the angle between them if hypothetically there was a linear line from 0,0 to each of the vectors.
+To gain better context for words by shrinking that angle as much as possible we can tell they're similar.
+Then increase the angle if they are not.

+By changing the angle moving the location of each word vector we start to form sort of groups.
+This can be achieved by looking at the words around the specific word vector to understand the context.
+As if they have similar words around it, we can determine any similarities or differences.

+### Output Layer

+We get an output dimension that is known as 16 dimensions.
+Which is how many coefficients we have for a given vector.
+Once we have the 16 dimensions, we need to scale it down a bit.
+As constantly using 16 dimensions would be a lot of data for each vector.

+### Network Architecture

+We begin with the input that will consist of a sequence of numbers each representing a word from the data.
+It will be sent to the embedding layer which will determine the word vector and assign it.
+This is sent to the average layer which averages out the sizes to make it more manageable.
+Which is passed to the 16 neurons, where we have the dense layers.
+Looking for patterns of words and classifying them into either a positive review or negative review.
+Which is passed through to the output, that takes the information and presented a number between zero and one.

+## Loading Data

+Loading data from a set using Keras is a lot more simple to work with.
+However, a lot of manipulation needs to be done when working with your own dataset.
+In this text classification example, characters such as "(", "?", and "!" need to be sorted/looped through and replaced with an empty string.